mtiutiu-heits/do-gitops-testing/README.md

 In order to inspect the Kubernetes cluster state as well as Flux CD and getting information about various components we need to install a few tools like:

-1. `doctl` for DigitalOcean interaction (most of the tasks that can be done via the DO account web interface can be accomplished from CLI as well)
+1. `doctl` for DigitalOcean interaction (most of the tasks that can be done via the DO account web interface can be accomplished using the CLI version as well)
 2. `kubectl` for Kubernetes interaction
 3. `flux` for Flux CD interaction